Updated February 2026

 How much should I spend on an ADHD planner?

 You do not need to spend anything.
-Our planners are free.
+Our planner is free.
 If you prefer a bound notebook-style planner, $25-35 gets you a quality undated option that will not guilt you when you skip a week.